onetechwolf/laravel-shopify/README.md

 ## Setup Host Server

-So you don't have to run 'PHP artisan server' all the time
+So you don't have to run 'PHP artisan serve' all the time

 #### Windows (Apache i.e. xampp)
 1) Open a notedpad via right-click and "Run as Administrator"